edmundedgar/avatarclassroom_opensim_iar/README.txt

 # If you want your IAR version to go into SLOODLE, restore your IAR version with:
 git checkout iar/assets/<asset id>.lsl
 # ...then copy it over to SLOODLE and commit there.
-# You should then rerun the syncSVNScriptsToOar.sh step in case you have more than one of the same script in the IAR, and forgot to update some of them.
+# You should then rerun the syncGITScriptsToIAR.sh step in case you have more than one of the same script in the IAR, and forgot to update some of them.

 # Once complete, do:
 git add .